Miserlou/django-welcome/README.md

     ```

 2. Then create your templates.
 These live in the same email templates directory as the welcome messages, and are
-entitled %%TEMPLATE_DIR%%/email/notify_subject.html and %%TEMPLATE_DIR%%/email/notify_body.html.
+entitled %%TEMPLATE_DIR%%/email/notify.tpl.
 Example templates can be found in the source code of this package.

 3. Finally, run welcome with the --notify argument.
 (Note that this command will also send welcome emails.)